jorendorff/tabletop-games/rpgs/identifamy.md

 Once every player has revealed all their traits, tally up the points.
 Most points wins!
 There's no tie-breaker; ties are joint victories.

+(untested) Maybe the tie-breaker should be your role-playing score (just the points for other people drawing you, not the points for your drawing).

 Suppose you're in a game with four characters.
 You're playing one of the characters, so there are three others.
 In theory, you can get up to 30 points from drawing them.
 And you can get up to 30 points for having